fgaisbauer/fgaisbauer.github.io/evaluation.md

     <p>

         Upon mutual agreement, Germany has terminated its engagement in the Rwandan health sector after 30 years.
-        Read the evaluation report to learn more about the problems and progress of this cooperation---and how sectoral bilateral development cooperation has changed over three decades.
+        Read the evaluation report to learn more about the problems and progress of this cooperation&#8212;and how sectoral bilateral development cooperation has changed over three decades.

     </p>